ispeters/async_scope/asyncscope.md

 Async Scope, usage guide
 ========================

-An async scope is a type that implements a "bookkeeping policy" for senders that have been `nest()`ed within the scope.
+An async scope is a type that implements a "bookkeeping policy" for senders that have been associated with the scope.
-Depending on the policy, different guarantees can be provided in terms of the lifetimes of the scope and any nested senders.
+Depending on the policy, different guarantees can be provided in terms of the lifetimes of the scope and any associated senders.
 The `counting_scope` described in this paper defines a policy that has proven useful while progressively adding structure to existing, unstructured code at Meta, but other useful policies are possible.
 By defining `nest()`, `spawn()`, and `spawn_future()` in terms of the more fundamental async scope token interface, and leaving the